Lisanna/FAIR-training-handbook/docs/chapters/chapter_03.md

 Learners may benefit from:

-- being familiar with course design principles  / Nicholls cycle (tbc),
+- having their lesson plan in place,
-- having their lesson plan in place.
+- have a basic understanding of versioning tools (e.g. Git).

 <!---
 ## Learning Experiences